 Most class plans group specialties into about 10 different rate groups.
 In addition to specialty, the grouping may depend upon whether a doctor performs various procedures.
 The reason for this grouping is a lack of credibility for many specialties and procedures.
-That is, the number of insured doctors and the number of claims for many specialties and procedures is low.
+That is, the number of insured doctors and the number of claims for many specialties and procedures are low.
 The volatility of claim experience for these low-volume categories makes it difficult to determine their cost.
-It is also difficult to know how many of a certain type of procedure was performed during a given year.
+It is also difficult to determine how many of a certain type of procedure were performed during a given year.
 Doctors are usually classified by whether or not they perform a procedure, not on the number of procedures.

 This classification scheme can result in significant cost variation within a given rate group.
-For example, group 0 may have a rate relativity of 70%; group 1, 100%, and group 2, 150%.
-Within group 0, there may be specialties that have relativities of 50%, 60%, 70%, and 80%.
-Within group 1, there may be specialties with relativities of 90%, 100%, 110%, and 125%.
+For example, Group 0 may have a rate relativity of 70%; Group 1, 100%; and Group 2, 150%.
+Within Group 0, there may be specialties that have relativities of 50%, 60%, 70%, and 80%.
+Within Group 1, there may be specialties with relativities of 90%, 100%, 110%, and 125%.
 In addition, the exposure to certain procedures may vary significantly.
-For example, the performance of procedure A may shift a doctor's classification from group 1 to group 2.
+For example, the performance of procedure A may shift a doctor's classification from Group 1 to Group 2.
 Some doctors may perform 10 A's a year and some may perform 50 A's a year.
 A more exact classification plan might base the premium on the number of A procedures during the year.